 On this day in 1904, Theodor Seuss Geisel, better known as Dr. Seuss, was born.
 He has written 46 books for children and is a well-known author, cartoonist and poet, winning the Pulitzer Prize in 1984.
 He also worked as an illustrator for many advertising campaigns and was a political cartoonist during World War II.

 Dr. Seuss (who was not really a doctor) was a perfectionist and it often took him over a year to write a book.
-His wrote his last book, Oh the Places You’ll Go, in 1990, and died in 1991 at the age of 87.
+He wrote his last book, Oh the Places You’ll Go, in 1990, and died in 1991 at the age of 87.
 His famous children’s books have been translated into over 20 languages and are still enjoyed in homes, schools, and communities all over the world.

 For more interesting facts about Dr. Seuss, check out this website.

 Ask students if they have ever heard of Dr. Seuss.
 What stories do they remember?
 What do they like about his books?
+Explain that today is Dr. Seuss Day in honour of his birthday.

 Read your favourite Dr. Seuss book to the class and tell them why you like it.

-Provide access to several Dr. Seuss books from your classroom or school library and allow children to explore the artwork as you read some of their favourite choices aloud.
+Allow children to explore the artwork as you read some of their favourite choices aloud.

 Share the information from the Introduction about Dr. Seuss Day.